 - 1.5.1 General.
 An accurate, complete and unambiguous RNAV procedure description is an essential publication requirement for database coding.
 This is accomplished by the combination of an appropriate chart, and an additional textual or tabular description of the procedure, to be used by the database coder.
-Where standard assumptions have been applied to the procedure design in areas such as speed and bank angle, there is no requirement to include these particular parameters in every procedure description. - 1.5.2 Until 3 November 2021, an RNAV procedure is defined by one or a number of waypoints, each defined by a waypoint name, a path and terminator, and a set of constraints. - 1.5.2 As of 4 November 2021, an RNAV procedure is defined by one or a number of waypoints, each defined by a waypoint name, a path and terminator, and a set of constraints.
+Where standard assumptions have been applied to the procedure design in areas such as speed and bank angle, there is no requirement to include these particular parameters in every procedure description. - 1.5.2 An RNAV procedure is defined by one or a number of waypoints, each defined by a waypoint name, a path and terminator, and a set of constraints.
 Although "recommended" and "expected" altitudes/flight levels may be charted, they are not coded within navigation databases. - 1.5.3 The textual or tabular description of the procedure, solely to support navigation database coding, shall incorporate all the data elements as specified in Chapter 2, and shall be published on the verso of the appropriate chart or as a separate properly referenced sheet (see Annex 4, 9.9.4.3, 10.9.4.3, and 11.10.9).
 In the following paragraphs three examples are provided (the formal, the abbreviated and the tabular description methods.
-The tabular description method is provided in Table III-5-1-3).
+The tabular description method is provided in Table III-5-1-5).
 The tabular description should be used when obstacle clearance is dependent upon the application of a particular path terminator. - 1.5.4 Formal textual description.
 In the formal textual description, the following principles apply: